-For example, if he normally eats a dry dog food diet and then steals a large quantity of ground beef off the counter, he might get an upset tummy for a few days simply from eating different food.
+Don’t worry.
+If your dog steals a large quantity of ground beef off the counter, he will most likely be just fine.
+He might get an upset tummy for a few days simply from eating different food.

 This could also be true if he happened to steal dry dog food off the counter that was a different brand than he normally eats.
 Most dogs need time to adjust to a new diet, so it’s not necessarily the ground beef causing the issue but the new food itself.